 What is online therapy?

-Online therapy is psychological support, information, therapy and other help that is provided online or on your mobile device.
+Online therapy (also known as eTherapy) is psychological support, information, online counselling and other help that is provided online on a computer, tablet or smartphone.

 - postnatal depression

 What are the benefits and disadvantages of online therapy?